SyedSOSA/sosa-site/README.md

-# SOSA Next.js - Placeholder Full Site
+# SOSA Next.js - Full Site with Success Stories

-This repository contains a minimal Next.js project with placeholder pages to match your deployed site and the new /sosa service pages.
-Replace copy and images as required.
+This project is a minimal Next.js site with Tailwind and includes a Success Stories grid and homepage carousel.

 Run locally: